LINBIT/prestomanifesto/README.md

 `$domain/$image:$tag`) consists of all matching architecture images/tags (i.e., `$domain/$arch/$image:$tag`
 for all `$arch`).
 It does that for all repositories.

-If a top-level manifest needs update, the commands to update it are printed on `stdout`.
+If a top-level manifest needs update, the commands to update are executed or printed on `stdout`.
-The brave can therefore execute it like:

 ```
-prestomanifesto $domain 2>/dev/null | sh
+prestomanifesto -dry-run $domain
 ```

 # Example